nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 3b1.
 HustleBook shows a list of clients with the same given name.

     * 3b2.
-HustleBook requests for index of the client to update the information to.
+HustleBook requests for index of the client to delete.

     * 3b3.
 User enters an index.